 As the above table shows, it is often worth refinancing a student loan.
-If you’ve graduated from college and have built a good credit score, then you can achieve a much lower interest rate by refinancing—and potentially save thousands of dollars in the long run.
+If you’ve graduated from college and have built a good credit score, then you can get a much lower interest rate by refinancing—and potentially save thousands of dollars on your total loan amount.

 Things to take into consideration before refinancing: